QubesOS/qubes-doc/introduction/reporting-bugs.md

 If you're reporting a bug in a package that is in a [testing](/doc/testing/) repository, please reference the appropriate issue in the [updates-status](https://github.com/QubesOS/updates-status/issues) repository.
 Project maintainers really appreciate thorough explanations.
 It usually helps them address the problem more quickly, so everyone wins!

-### Use the provided issue template ###

-Please use the provided issue template.
-Do not delete it or remove parts of it.
-The issue template is carefully designed to elicit important information.
-Without this information, the issue is likely to be incomplete.

-It is also important to note the placement and content of the HTML comments in the issue template.
-These help us to have issues with a consistent format.

 ### There are no guarantees that your issue will be addressed ###